MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/lighthouse.md

 The following diagram is an Azure landing zone scenario where Azure Lighthouse is used across multiple Azure Active Directory tenants to assist with Private Link and DNS integration.

-By using Azure Lighthouse, Azure Policy for Private Endpoints Private DNS Zone is automatically linked in **spoke** Azure Active Directory tenants to the centralized Private DNS Zones in the **hub** Azure Active Directory tenant.
+When you use Azure Lighthouse, Azure Policy for Private Endpoints Private DNS Zone is automatically linked in **spoke** Azure Active Directory tenants to the centralized Private DNS Zones in the **hub** Azure Active Directory tenant.
 For more information, see [Private Link and DNS integration at scale](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale).

 [![Diagram of multiple Azure Active Directory tenants with Azure landing zones deployed using Azure Lighthouse in the Private DNS at scale scenario.](media/lighthouse-dns.png)](media/lighthouse-dns.png#lightbox)

-By using this architecture, application landing zone owners have access to make changes to Private DNS Zone via Azure Lighthouse delegation authorizations.
+When you use this architecture, application landing zone owners have access to make changes to Private DNS Zone via Azure Lighthouse delegation authorizations.
 This access is useful if a different approach is used to manage the Private Endpoints DNS configuration, rather than Azure Policy.
 For more information, see [Private Link and DNS integration at scale](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale).

 ## Next steps